ficalindie/ficalindie/README.md

   * 📸 photo history
   * 👕 online shop
   * 💻 funny repos

+  ## 💡 What does "Ficalindie" mean?
+  Ficalindie is... a bunch of prickly pears, in our local Salentinian dialect.
+They are one of the most distinguishible local "dogmas", a fresh fruit that can be enjoyed fresh when ripe, with their pads (nopales) being also edible.
+The "Ficalindie" help people during years to sustain a simple yet efficient diet, and even today you can find everywhere in Salento.
+For free, too!

   ## 🌵 About us
   We are a group of five young people from [Corigliano d'Otranto](https://www.hdsalento.com/corigliano-dotranto/),